 Philippines Reef Conservation project

 Coral Cay Conservation (CCC) has been working on its current site in the heart of the coral triangle in Southern Leyte, Philippines for almost a decade, with a goal to ensure the regions’ coral reefs thrive and sustainably provide for local communities in the face of growing demand.
 Research teams are led by CCC staff and comprised of local scholars and international volunteers, that have received in depth training in species ID and survey skills.
-Local Filipino communities that are interest in establishing an MPA make contact with CCC through their local Barangay’s (village) governmental unit, CCC research teams conduct surveys analysing the ecological status of the Barangay’s reef system.
-The data collected is then analysed by CCC, and on-site staff work with the local Barangay to reach a decision on how best to manage and conserve their reef systems, whilst upholding the needs of the local community.
-Through this grass roots approach CCC can ensure that measures put in place are accepted and succeed.
+CCC research teams conduct surveys analysing the ecological status of the Barangay’s reef system.
+Over the years the data from these surveys has resulted in the establishment of 13 (to date – Oct 2019) Marine Protected Areas and CCC is now at the vital stage of assessing whether these MPAs are functioning successfully.

 Coral Cay Conservation (CCC) believe in a future where our choices today will benefit the generations of tomorrow, where coral reefs will sustainably provide for local communities in the face of growing demand, allowing these systems to thrive in harmony with human kind.
 We work with local communities in developing countries through the provision of scientific data collection, whilst increasing opportunities for education and training, building awareness, and inspiring the next generation of conservationists!